India is a country of festivals, especially in Bengal, where the saying "Twelve Months with Thirteen Parbo" is a familiar theme.

 beautifully decorated public pandals.

-idol is then decorated in front of the Goddess with flowers, clothing,
+The idol is then decorated in front of the Goddess with flowers, clothing, jewellery, red vermilion, and a variety of sweets.

 Rituals